bitovi/academy/src/react/react.md

 @page learn-react Learn React
 @parent bit-academy 5

 @description Learn React by building a feature-rich Tic-Tac-Toe game in this beginner React guide.
 This hands-on course will introduce both fundamental and more advanced React concepts!
-By the end of this course, you will master Hooks, and Optimization.
+By the end of this course, you will have mastered functional components, hooks, and component optimization.

 @body